What Is Pier Foundation?

 Construction of Drilled Piers:

-In the earlier methods like the Chicago method and Gow’s method, the drilling used to be done manually.
+In the earlier methods like the Chicago method and Gow’s method, the drilling piers for house foundation used to be done manually.
 The shaft excavations are presently done mechanically using augers.

 When the excavation reaches the load-bearing stratum, the augers are replaced by underreaming tools to construct the bell, if required.